darklang/dark/README.md

-A _service_ in our repo typically wraps a deployment, but it can sometimes mean other things, so we also have a number of other services, defined via yaml files, in (services)[services].
+A _service_ in our repo typically wraps a deployment, but it can sometimes mean other things, so we also have a number of other services, defined via yaml files, in [services](services).
 Some of the services are deployments that use 3rdparty containers (eg, "Let's Encrypt"), and some are abstractions around Google Cloud services.
 Some deployments just have a single container (eg [queue-scheduler](services/scheduler-deployment) and